Vesicoureteral Reflux (VUR)

 If a child has VUR, the doctor will grade it from I through V. Grade I reflux is the mildest, with pee that backs up only as far as the ureters.
 Grade V reflux is the most severe.

 Kids with mild VUR often don't need treatment.
 Many kids with primary VUR outgrow it.
 As a child gets older, the ureter gets longer and straighter, and in time will develop correctly.

 Doctors use antibiotics to treat VUR that happens with a UTI.
 This keeps the infection from spreading to the kidneys.
 Kids who take antibiotics should take them for as long as prescribed, even if they start to feel better.
 Some kids will take antibiotics every day as a way to prevent UTIs.

 The doctor might talk to you about surgery that can help kids with primary VUR.
 The most common type of surgery is ureteral reimplantation.
 In this procedure, the surgeon extends one or both ureters further into the bladder.
 This stops pee from flowing backward from the bladder to the ureters and kidneys.
 Kids who get this surgery usually spend 1–2 days in the hospital while they recover.
 This surgery is done through an opening under the underwear line or robotically via small incisions on the abdomen.

 Another surgery, endoscopic injection, involves injecting a special gel into the bladder through a thin tube.
 The surgeon places the gel into the opening of the ureter.
 This prevents pee from going back into the ureter and helps the ureter close properly.
 Most kids who have this procedure can leave the hospital on the same day.

 Kids with secondary VUR might get to fight infections and treatment for the main problem that led to the VUR.

 What Else Should I Know?

 Untreated VUR can lead to long-term problems.
-Backed-up pee that reaches the kidneys can scar them, causing:
+Backed-up pee that reaches the kidneys can cause infections that can scar them, causing: